Apple Pippin: Developer marketing

 onto the platform.
 Apple will abide by whatever ratings systems are regulated by governments.
 Apple, where reasonable, will endorse those systems which reduce excessive oversight and permit the freedom to the artists."
 An example of this is the Yellows series by Akira Gomi; originally a book displaying nude Japanese women, it was converted to an electronic database.

-To develop Pippin applications, developers had to become Apple registered developers, so that they could receive the developer kits, as well as receive discounts on equipment required for Pippin development, such as the Power Macintosh AV system.
+Pippin application developers had to first register as Apple developers and receive the developer kits, and to receive discounts on equipment required for Pippin development, such as the Power Macintosh AV system.
 At the May 1995 World Wide Developers Conference (WWDC), details were made available to potential developers.
 Bandai also issued a "Pippin Security Key" in the Pippin hardware development kit, which when inserted into the AppleJack ADB port allowed an off-the-shelf Pippin system to bypass the authentication system when running non-authenticated CD-ROMs.

 Merlin Media was contracted to produce Pippin demonstration CD-ROMs.

 Network Computer Platform

-On May 21, 1996, Oracle Corporation, along with 30 hardware and software vendors, announced an intent to build computers that are designed around the network computer platform.
-The idea was to design technology based on a profile that included diskless computers, commonly coded applications using languages such as Java, and interface with the Internet using common software such as Netscape Navigator.
-In May 1996, Apple became a partner in the network computing effort, and used the Apple Pippin platform as its implementation.
-Katz Media attempted to use the network computer platform concept as a way to push the Pippin into vertical markets.
-Although the Apple iMac (1998) is popularly known for the disappearance of the floppy disk, the Apple Pippin platform was about two years ahead of the iMac in this effort.
+On May 21, 1996, Oracle Corporation, along with 30 hardware and software vendors, announced an intent to build computers that are designed around the Network Computer platform.
+The idea was to design technology based on a Network Computer Reference Profile including diskless computers, commonly coded applications using languages such as Java, and interface with the Internet using common software such as Netscape Navigator.
+In May 1996, Apple became a partner in the network computing effort through Pippin.
+Katz Media attempted to use the network computer platform concept to push the Pippin to eliminate the floppy disk, the Pippin was about two years ahead of the iMac in this effort.

 A June 1996 Pippin Special issue of Mac Fan magazine in Japan is dedicated entirely to Pippin.

 Unfulfilled roadmap

 Apple intended to grow the Pippin platform alongside the rest of the Macintosh line.
 In a July 1996 Apple developer publication, Apple's CEO Gil Amelio announced the Pippin 1997 Reference Platform, and suggested that the platform would include the latest Macintosh technologies, including IEEE 1394 or FireWire, and a 25-pin external SCSI port as standard interfaces.
 In May 1997, Bandai announced a docking station that would include Ethernet support at US$139.00, although such a peripheral was never made available.

 In 1997, Bandai developed two prototype units and displayed them at the MACWORLD Expo/Tokyo '97 event.
-The Bandai ATMARK-PD was designed as a direct replacement of the original ATMARK footprint, and would have included an internal drive that can read a standard CD-ROM disc, as well as read/write to a magneto-optical WORM PD disk with 600 MB of storage capacity.
+The Bandai ATMARK-PD was designed as a direct replacement of the original ATMARK footprint, and would have included an internal drive that can read a standard CD-ROM disc, and read and write to a magneto-optical WORM PD disk with 600 MB of storage capacity.